 An informational webinar describing the MTB-HV model and implementation process is available on our YouTube channel and Vimeo, along with a brief animated video describing the MTB Approach, also on YouTube and Vimeo.

-This work would not be possible without our donors.
-For information on how to support this grant-funded initiative, please visit our Funding Support page.
+Our work would not be possible without our generous donors.
+For information on how to support this grant-funded initiative, please contact us or donate on-line today.
 Every dollar counts, and support at any level is very much appreciated.